kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

 #### Beta

-- [ ] Gather feedback from consumers of the new policy option.
+- [X] Gather feedback from consumers of the new policy option.
-- [ ] Verify no major bugs reported in the previous cycle.
+- [X] Verify no major bugs reported in the previous cycle.
+- [X] Ensure proper e2e tests are in place.

 #### GA